What is Horsetail?

-I often use Horsetail, especially in external preparations due to its skin/hair supportive high silica content.
-We use horsetail for:
+I often use this herb, especially in external preparations due to its skin/hair supportive high silica content:

 - An herbal hair rinse that supports strong hair and hair growth.
 I brew a strong herbal tea (1/2 cup horsetail to 1 cup water), steep for an hour, strain and use as a hair rinse in the shower.

-- For boils and blisters- I grind horsetail with plantain and add enough water to create a paste and then pack on to boils or blisters and cover with gauze to speed healing.
+- For boils and blisters– I grind the dried herb with plantain and add enough water to create a paste and then pack on to boils or blisters and cover with gauze to speed healing.

 - Sore Throat-For sore throat, I make a gargle with a strong horsetail infusion (steeping horsetail in boiling water and then cooling) with sea salt and lemon juice and then gargle with this mixture a few times a day while symptoms persist.

-I avoid horsetail when pregnant or nursing (so my whole married life) but use it externally for hair or skin if needed.
+I avoid this herb when pregnant or nursing (so my whole married life) but use it externally for hair or skin if needed.
 From MRH: